A polynomial approximation scheme for nonlinear model reduction by moment matching: Approximate solutions via Galerkin expansion

 In order to deal with the second term in the right hand side of the expression, for convenience, we can define the function $G : \mathbb{R}^{Nn} \to \mathbb{R}^{Nn}$ as $G(\pmb{c}) = \left( G_1(\pmb{c}), \dots, G_n(\pmb{c})\right)^\top$ with

 Using this notation, we can then write $F_i$ as

 and the overall function as

-\begin{remark} If the function $f$ determining the system's dynamics is polynomial and sufficiently low-dimensional, for example if it is linear, quadratic, or cubic in $\pi$, the functions $G_i$ can be represented with matrices and tensors similar to $\pmb{A}$.
+\begin{remark} If the function $f$ determining the system's dynamics is a polynomial of sufficiently low degree, for example if it is linear, quadratic, or cubic in $\pi$, the functions $G_i$ can be represented with matrices and tensors similar to $\pmb{A}$.
 In problems where this is the case, it will be useful to construct a matrix or tensor representation of the function in order to accelerate both assembly and iterative computations. \end{remark}

-In order to find the coefficients $\pmb{c}$ satisfying $F(\pmb{c}) = 0$, we employ a Newton iteration, which iterates until $|F(\pmb{c})|_1$ is below a given tolerance.
+In order to find the coefficients $\pmb{c}$ satisfying $F(\pmb{c}) = 0$, we employ a Newton iteration, which iterates until $\|F(\pmb{c})\|_1$ is below a given tolerance.
 To carry out this iteration, we also need to find the Jacobian of the Galerkin residual function.
-The Jacobian is defined as $JF : \mathbb{R}^{Nn} \to \mathbb{R}^{Nn} \times \mathbb{R}^{Nn}$, with $JF(\pmb{c}) = \frac{\partial F}{\partial \pmb{c}}(\pmb{c})$.
+The Jacobian is defined as $JF : \mathbb{R}^{Nn} \to \mathbb{R}^{Nn \times Nn}$, with $JF(\pmb{c}) = \frac{\partial F}{\partial \pmb{c}}(\pmb{c})$.
 Based on our formulation in \eqref{eq:bigF_i}, we represent it as

 where the corresponding entries are given by

 Here, $\delta_{ij}$ denotes the Kronecker delta acting on the indices $i$ and $j$.
 The functions $\frac{\partial G_i}{\partial \pmb{c}_j}$ can be computed using the chain rule: